-Many of my students ask me to give them fun putting drills with tees that they can use in practice and improve their scores.
+Many of my students ask me to give them fun putting drills with tees that they can use in practice to learn and improve their scores.

-When practicing putting, many players will mindlessly take three golf balls to the putting green, drop them at one spot, and hit them towards a hole.
+When practicing putting, many players will mindlessly take three balls to the putting green, drop them at one spot, and hit them towards a hole.
 Hey look, it’s not a crime.
 We are all guilty of it and have all done it.
-For whatever reason, we have simply just gone through the motions.
+For whatever reason, we have simply just gone through the motions and not worried about technique at all.

 Here you go…